iddqd-uk/monitoring/README.md

 For environment values management, you can use the Consul KV.
 This is very simple, your variables will be automatically passed to the container with the application _(containers will be restarted automatically)_.
 KV namespace is `apps/monitoring/datadog/agent/environment`.

-> For example, you create a key `apps/monitoring/datadog/agent/environment/DD_LOGS_ENABLED` with a value `false` - the environment variable `DD_LOGS_ENABLED` will be available inside the container with a value `false`.
+> For example, if you create a key `apps/monitoring/datadog/agent/environment/DD_LOGS_ENABLED` with a value `false` - the environment variable `DD_LOGS_ENABLED` will be available inside the container with a value `false`.

-List with all supported environment variables you can [find here](../.env.example).

 ### Links